 As with all patients, we need to use a biopsychosocial approach.
 With any patient, Richard Green at Bellevue hospital says that we always want to know exactly what is going on with our patient.
 We must subjectively understand why they are visiting us.
 Has there been trauma, surgery, complications, or anything that has worsened their symptoms?
 What hormones and medications are they on?
 Don’t single anyone out.
 These questions are important for every patient.

 We want to get the medical and surgical history during or prior to the visit.
-There is no standard one surgical procedure or hormonal protocol in Trans care.
-Hormones, either testosterone, estrogen, Lupron, puberty blocking, GNRH can be used in many patients, but are also used specifically to aid in transition in Transgender patients.
+There is no standard one surgical procedure or hormonal protocol in trans care.
+Hormones, either testosterone, estrogen, lupron, puberty blocking, testosterone suppressing can be used in many patients, but are also used specifically to aid in transition in transgender patients.
 Many hormones have consequences or side effects and our patients need be educated on the various options.
 There is research on hormones and bodily changes, however there is no good research on how the hormones affect the pelvic region.
 Anti-estrogen hormones may result in vaginal drying and atrophy, more tissue tearing, and pain with penetration.
-Endometriosis can be worsened with testosterone hormones.
 Hormones can be administered via injection, pellets, patches, creams, gels, and pill form.
 It’s important to realize side effects and risks of hormones for each patient.
 Dosage depends on body type, weight, previous surgeries, etc. Hormone therapy can be given by a primary care provider or endocrinologist; however, many are not familiar with a specific protocol but at the same time each person may have different goals.
 Progression of hormones can be monitored for each patient and according to patients wants and needs.

 For those who opt for surgical transition, it can result in pelvic pain and or weakness as organs are moved and or removed.
 Like we mentioned before, there is no one surgical protocol and it will vary from surgeon to surgeon, from changes in hormones from the removal of certain organs.
 Knowing what tissues have been removed or moved and or where scar tissue could have been formed, is important to addressing a patient’s complaints.
 Also, it’s important to ask if the patient was having these symptoms or pain prior to any of the surgeries or hormonal medications.
 Surgical transition can take a long time with various surgeries and various symptoms that arise throughout.
 Some issues that can occur are fistulas or fissures and when dealing with nerve implants there could be nerve damage and restrictions.